RutujaWayase/Selenium-Java/README.md

 ## Java
 # Collection Framework

 ![alt text](image.png)
 java.util package contains all the classes and interfaces for the Collection framework.

+• Iterable Interface: root interface for all the collection classes.
+Iterator<T> iterator()

+• Collection Interface: Collection interface builds the foundation on which the collection framework depends.
+Methods of Collection interface are Boolean add ( Object obj), Boolean addAll ( Collection c), void clear(), etc. which are implemented by all the subclasses of Collection interface.

+• List Interface: List interface is the child interface of Collection interface.
+It inhibits a list type data structure in which we can store the ordered collection of objects.
+It can have duplicate values.
+List interface is implemented by the classes ArrayList, LinkedList, Vector, and Stack.
+List <data-type> list1= new ArrayList();
+List <data-type> list2 = new LinkedList();
+List <data-type> list3 = new Vector();
+List <data-type> list4 = new Stack();

 • ArrayList: ArrayList class implements List interface.
 ArrayList class maintains the insertion order and is non-synchronized.
 The elements stored in the ArrayList class can be randomly accessed